smarteditors/slate/source/includes/items/_validate_code.md

 }
 ```

-This endpoint checks whether an Asset code is in use or not.
+Asset codes must be unique.
+This endpoint checks whether an Asset code is already in use or not.

 ### HTTP Request